MObinXIV/LLD/TheoryPart/OO/The5solidPrinciples/SRP/SRP.md

 # Single Responsibility Principle

-Historically SRP has described -> A module should have one, and only one, reason to change.
+A module should deal with one and only one actor .
 ## Why

 We Use it to keep the functiolities of our code consistent and don't violete each other by changing one thing related to one actor , don't affect other actors work.